nickyoung-github/pydantic-bind/README.md

 ## Why Not Protobufs?

-A very good question.
-Protobufs are frankly a PITA to use: they have poor to no variant support, the generated code is ugly and idiosyncratic, they're large and painful to copy around etc.
+I personally find protobufs to be a PITA to use: they have poor to no variant support, the generated code is ugly and idiosyncratic, they're large and painful to copy around etc.

 AVRO is more friendly but generates python classes dynamically, which confuses IDEs like Pycharm.
 I do think a good solution is something like [pydantic_avro](https://github.com/godatadriven/pydantic-avro/tree/main/src/pydantic_avro)